 Dogs have always inspired a lot of debate in American cities.
 Today, we argue about poop-scooping and service dogs in public buildings.
 But, as historian Jessica Wang writes, in nineteenth-century New York City, the debate involved paying impoverished children to participate in dog-murder.

 Animals had a much larger role in nineteenth-century cities than today, Wang writes.
 Horses hauled passengers and goods, commercial stockyards occupied city blocks, and pigs ran free, partly to control garbage on the streets.

 Dogs, both pets and strays, ran wild as well.
-In 1856, the New York Daily News railed against unmuzzled dogs that “swarm in all the streets, obstruct the pavements, make night hideous with their howls, and have a worse name than Aldermen in New York.”
+In 1856, the New York Daily Times railed against unmuzzled dogs that “swarm in all the streets, obstruct the pavements, make night hideous with their howls, and have a worse name than Aldermen in New York.”

 Efforts to rid the streets of dangerous dogs—particularly rabid ones—had begun early in the nineteenth century.
 The mayor’s office paid fifty-cent bounties for unmuzzled dogs turned in at police stations for disposal in July and August, which were supposedly the times when rabies was most prevalent.
 In 1850, the city made this more systematic, establishing a Dog Bureau that patrolled the streets and clubbed dogs to death if they appeared to pose a threat to public health.
 It also opened its first dog pound, sparing “valuable dogs” immediate execution and giving owners a chance to reclaim them.

 But a growing animal welfare movement pushed back.
 Middle-class reformers identified affection toward animals with ideal family life and children’s moral development.
 To them, dog catching represented a semi-criminal underworld where street urchins learned cruelty and immorality.
 New York’s ASPCA, established in 1866, quickly went to war against the system.